 Section 20814(c) of the California Public Employees' Retirement Law requires that the employer contribution rates for all public employers be determined on an annual basis by the actuary and shall be effective on the July 1 following notice of a change in the rate.
-Funding contributions for all Plans are determined annually on an actuarial basis as of June 30 by CalPERS.
-The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-The Commission is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.
+The total plan contributions are determined through CalPERS' annual actuarial valuation process.
+The actuarially determined rate is the estimated amount necessary to finance any unfunded accrued liability.
+The employer is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.
+Employer contribution rate may change if the plan contracts are amended.
+Payments made by the employer to satisfy contribution requirements that are identified by the pension plan terms as plan member contribution requirements are classified as plan member contributions.